 Lane Thames has contributed 5 posts to The State of Security.

 View all posts by Lane Thames >

-I've had a well rounded technical life, starting out creating my own electric motor from scratch with my Dad, graduation from college with an Electrical Engineering degree, working at IBM's Almaden Research Center, then on to a "real jobs" such as an instructor writing system administration manuals and teaching classes from them in far flung places like Tokyo, testing and developing internet advertising systems , building highly concurrent distributed key-value data storage and finally landing here at Tripwire where as a System Architect I am designing and building systems that make the online world a safer place.
+I've had a well rounded technical life.
+It all started with building an electric motor from scratch with my Dad.
+That led to a college degree in Electrical Engineering, and then my first true technology job working at IBM's Almaden Research Center.
+Then it was on to "real jobs" such as an instructor writing system administration manuals and teaching classes from them in far flung places like Tokyo, testing and developing internet advertising systems, building highly concurrent distributed key-value data storage and finally landing here at Tripwire where as a System Architect I enable teams to design and build security systems that make the online world a safer place.

 View all posts by Mitch Thomas >

 As the Senior Manager, Corporate Communications, I lead our community engagement, social media, analyst relations, customer advocacy, competitive intelligence and speaking opportunities (yeah, and many more unofficial duties).
 A Product Marketer at heart, I live by the NIHITO (nothing interesting happens in the office) motto.
 I crave engagement with all of you and are in a continuous quest to learn from others.
 I enjoy traveling, reading and experiencing different cultures.
 It's a privilege to work with the energetic, collaborative and fantastic team at Tripwire.
 Together we develop, market and sell kick-ass products for your enjoyment.

 Cindy Valladares has contributed 147 posts to The State of Security.